-Organizational behaviour is a study of human behaviour within an organization.
-It is about understanding how the people who make up the organization interact and influence one another.
-The main goals of studying organizational behaviour are to increase productivity, enhance innovation, and improve management performance.
+Organizational behavior is a study of human behavior within an organization.
+It is about understanding how the people who make up the organization interact and influence.
+Studying organizational behavior aims to increase productivity, enhance innovation, and improve performance management.

-To reap the benefits of the study of organizational behaviour, the higher-ups must first get to know their employees on a personal level and the way they behave, influence, and interact with each other in their team.
-This can offer all human resource management to lay out a roadmap to improve all aspects of the organization such as job satisfaction, positive work environment, team building, etc. A strong model of OB can help the employee understand the team as well as their individual role better, thereby, bettering themselves and their team.
+To reap the benefits of the study of organizational behavior, the higher-ups must first get to know their employees personally and the way they behave, influence, and interact with each other in their team.
+This can offer all

-Organizational behaviour has various theories and studies to increase motivation among employees, increasing job satisfaction, improving leadership skills, while reducing dysfunctional behaviour like absenteeism, turnover, dissatisfaction, etc. Organizational behaviour has tremendous importance in nurturing strong leadership skills which could help the individual, team and the company as a whole emerge unharmed in times of hardships as well as seamlessly transition during a change in the established order.
+Organizational behavior has various theories and studies to increase employee motivation, job satisfaction and improve leadership skills.
+It also reduces employee turnover ratio, absenteeism, dissatisfaction, and other dysfunctional behaviors.
+Therefore, OB has a tremendous importance in nurturing strong leadership skills that could help the individual, team, and the company emerge unharmed in times of hardships and seamlessly transition during a change in the established order.

-Since the majority of organizational behaviour is related to human behaviour; it can also be helpful in understanding the interaction of employee behaviour with respect to the workplace culture.
-If the manager learns that the workplace culture is interfering/hindering productivity, then he/she can bring in a change in the culture that could help enhance productivity.
+Since most organizational behavior is related to human behavior, it can also help understand employee behavior concerning the workplace’s core values and culture.
+For example, if the manager learns that the workplace culture is interfering/hindering productivity, they can change the culture that could help enhance productivity.

-Studying Organizational behaviour can help managers identify the root cause of a problem and plan a course of action accordingly.
-This results in better coordination in the organization, in turn improving the overall health of the company.
-It is an important tool to understand the right motivational technique for his/her employees according to their behaviour.
+Studying Organizational behavior can help managers identify the root cause of a problem and plan a course of action accordingly.
+This results in better coordination in the organization, improving the company’s overall health.
+In addition, it is a vital implementation to understand the correct motivational technique for their employees according to their behavior.